bass3m/baseet/README.md

 #### Baseet
 ---
 ##### What is it ?
 Baseet is a web app built to utilize my other library **suweet**.
 It displays my twitter lists and highest scoring tweets from said lists.
-Also allows me to view a text summary of a url embedded in a tweet.
+Also allows me to view a text summary of a url embedded in a tweet and save the url to read-it-later services.

 The app is my first attempt at using clojurescript, as well as clojure's web stack.
 Also my first time playing with couchDB.
 It's been a blast so far.